John Singleton, maker of ‘Boyz N the Hood,’ dies at 51

 For many, the 1991 release captured the explosive mood in Los Angeles in the months following the videotaped police beating of Rodney King.
 “Boyz N the Hood” also came out at a time when, thanks to the efforts to Spike Lee and others, black films were starting to get made by Hollywood after a long absence.
 Singleton became the first black director to receive an Academy Award nomination, an honor he would say was compensation for the academy’s snubbing Lee and “Do the Right Thing” two years earlier, and was nominated for best screenplay. (“The Silence of the Lambs” won in both categories).
 At 24, he was also the youngest director nominee in Oscar history.

-In 2002, “Boyz N the Hood’ was added to the National Film Registry by the Library of Congress, which called it “an innovative look at life and the tough choices present for kids growing up in South Central Los Angeles.”
+In 2002, “Boyz N the Hood” was added to the National Film Registry by the Library of Congress, which called it “an innovative look at life and the tough choices present for kids growing up in South Central Los Angeles.”

+Singleton’s death Monday followed a turbulent week during which his family members made opposing court filings regarding his health.
+Singleton had been in intensive care in a Los Angeles hospital since he had a stroke on April 17.
+A court filing last week by his mother, Shelia Ward, requested that she be appointed Singleton’s temporary conservator in order to make medical and financial decisions while he was incapacitated.

+Ward’s filing said that Singleton was in a coma.
+But on Friday, Singleton’s daughter Cleopatra Singleton, 19, filed a declaration disputing that account.
+She maintained that her father was not in a coma and that doctors did not “have a concrete diagnosis.”
+She opposed her grandmother becoming conservator, or guardian.

 None of Singleton’s subsequent movies received the acclaim of “Boyz N the Hood” and he was criticized at times for turning characters into mouthpieces for political and social messages.
 But he attracted talent ranging from Tupac Shakur to Don Cheadle and explored themes of creative expression (“Poetic Justice”), identity (“Higher Learning”) and the country’s racist past, notably in “Rosewood,” based on a murderous white rampage against a black community in Florida in 1923.
 He also made the coming-of-age story “Baby Boy,” a remake of the action film “Shaft” and an installment in the “Fast and Furious” franchise, “2 Fast 2 Furious.”
 More recent projects included the FX crime drama “Snowfall,” which he helped create.
 Starring Damson Idris, “Snowfall” returned Singleton to the Los Angeles of his youth and the destructive effects of the rise of crack cocaine.